Jason Wynn

-Jason Wynn is a supervillain in the Todd McFarlane Image Universe comic book series Spawn.
-Wynn is the director of the United States Security Group.
+Jason Broderick Wynn is a supervillain appearing in Todd McFarlane's Spawn comic book series published by Image Comics.

+Wynn is the corrupt director of the United States Security Group.
 He is perhaps the most powerful man in the world, and has politicians throughout the government on his payroll.
-His actions caused Al Simmons' soul to be sent to Hell and transformed into Spawn in the first place, making him a major villain in the comics as a result.
+His actions caused Al Simmons' soul to be sent to Hell and transformed into Spawn in the first place, making him of the main antagonists in the comics as a result.

 Wynn also runs a heavy trade within the black market, and has formed himself a multitude of underground alliances, some of which include the Chinese triads and the Mafia, whose boss, Tony Twist, answered directly to Wynn.
 He is depicted, in many ways, to be a reincarnation of Genghis Khan.

 Fictional character biography

 Jason Wynn is the director of the United States Security Group, an umbrella agency encompassing the Central Intelligence Agency, the National Security Agency, and National Security Council.
 When working for Wynn, Simmons had been ordered to carry out too many bloody missions and atrocities with fewer and fewer satisfactory explanations, and was beginning to ask difficult questions; to Wynn, the master controller, this was intolerable.
 While on a mission, Wynn had Simmons ambushed by his partner, Chapel, and burned alive.
 As Spawn, Simmons came back seeking revenge, but Wynn somehow always manages to escape.

 Wynn uses Machiavellian intrigue and subtle machinations to expand his power base.
 Wynn provides weapons to rebel armies in different countries, sometimes playing two factions off against one another so that whoever wins will be indebted to him.
 He is cold, calculating, and utterly ruthless.